davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 This means the different nodes disagree what the current value of the variable is.
 That’s pretty messed up!
-I’m not sure what kind of software programs you can write on top of a variable that can get all confused like this.
+I’m not sure what kind of software programs you can write on top of variables that can get all confused like this.
 We’re going to have to find a way to keep them in sync.

 However, keeping replicas of a variable in a sync turns out to be a very hard problem.
 So tricky, in fact, that we probably don’t want to tackle it right away.
 Let’s choose a slightly easier problem: how can get the replicas in sync just once?